MCP Architecture

 |---|---|---|

-| Local server | Runs on the same machine | File system MCP server |
+| Local server | Runs on the same machine and usually uses stdio transport | File system MCP server |

-| Remote server | Runs in the cloud | Weather API MCP server |
+| Remote server | Runs over the network and usually uses Streamable HTTP transport | Remote MCP servers such as Sentry |

 Detailed Communication Flow